NABI (NABIY) AND RASUL ACCORDING TO THE QUR’AN AND TRADITIONAL ISLAM:

 Nabi is precious.
 Allah the Almighty decrees as the following about His last prophet:

-Indeed, no other person can be as precious as the one who brings and notifies the Book of Allah to people and practices it.
+Indeed, no other person can be as precious as the one who brings the Book of Allah and communicates It to people and practices It.
 Allah the Almighty does not call anybody ‘nabi’, but only those whom He promoted to this position.
-However, He has named others ‘rasul’ or ‘mursal’ in Qur’an.
+However, some people other than the promoted ones are also called ‘rasul’ or ‘mursal’ in the Qur’an.

 “So is there upon the messengers (rusulu) except [the duty of] clear notification?”
 (An-Nahl/The Bee 16:35)